Luke DeVere: Return to Brisbane

 After his contract at Gyeongnam was not renewed, there was keen interest from both Brisbane Roar and Sydney FC to secure DeVere's signature during the 2015 A-League January transfer window.
 On 24 January, it was announced that DeVere had signed with his former club Brisbane Roar until the end of the 2014–15 season.
 Following a successful return to the club, and having been called up to the Australian national team for upcoming friendlies against Germany and Macedonia, DeVere extended his contract at Brisbane for a further 2 years.

-DeVere missed over a year of football after injuring his thigh in a friendly match against Villarreal in early 2015.
+DeVere missed over a year of football after injuring his thigh in a friendly match against Villarreal in June 2015.
 On 7 October 2016, in his first competitive match after returning from injury, DeVere scored a 96th-minute goal to salvage a 1–1 draw for the Roar against Melbourne Victory, toeing a free kick from Tommy Oar over Victory goalkeeper Lawrence Thomas.